P&C insurance markets by country

 The UK P&C insurance market

-The United Kingdom insurance sector is very developed and large, being the largest in Europe and fourth largest insurance market globally.
-Size of the total insurance sector is about 129 per cent of the United Kingdom’s GDP measured by balance sheet assets.
+The United Kingdom insurance sector is very developed and large, being the second largest in Europe as of 2020 and seventh largest insurance market globally in 2023.
 In 2020, the industry employed more than 114,000 direct employees.

-In the UK, there are more than 360 authorized insurance companies of which approximately 170 companies are concentrated to the non-life insurance sector.
-However, the number of authorized companies has been decreasing since 2016.
-Bank of England compile the list of authorized companies.
-Based on the number of insurers, it can be concluded that the insurance market is not highly concentrated.
-In 2021, the ten largest non-life insurers wrote approximately 37 per cent of all non-life premiums.
+In the UK, there are about 410 authorised insurance companies of which approximately 282 companies are concentrated to the P&C insurance sector.
+The number of authorised companies has been decreasing since 2016, however, an increase is to be expected due to EU insurers completing their restructuring of UK business.
+Bank of England compile the list of authorised companies.
+Based on the number of insurers, it can be concluded that the P&C insurance market is very fragmented.
+In 2023, the six largest P&C insurers wrote approximately 22 per cent of all P&C premiums.

 Premiums net of reinsurance (insurance activities)